All Episodes

 Americans thought this is a waste of time and going nowhere.

-And also the Republicans like Doug Doug Collins have exposed it, that this is a political impeachment, all about stopping the president from being re-elected.
+And also the Republicans like Doug Collins have exposed it that this is a political impeachment, all about stopping the president from being reelected.

-And and we had national polls saying that 52 to 36, that this is not a legal uh proceeding.
+And we had national polls saying that 52 to 36, that this is not a legal proceeding.

 All right, let's go to your new poll that just came out.

-Uh, what we see is Donald Trump defeating former vice president Biden in that poll, uh, and Bernie Sanders by five points, and Warren by eight points.
+What we see is Donald Trump defeating former Vice President Biden in that poll and Bernie Sanders by five points and Warren by eight points.

-And if you look at hypothetical head-to-head contest, Trump also is ahead of uh Mayor Pete by ten points, Mayor Bloomberg by nine points.
+And if you look at the hypothetical head-to-head contest, Trump also is ahead of Mayor Pete by 10 points, Mayor Bloomberg by nine points.

 And you did the state of Georgia.